-You should read this book: If you’re interested in retiring before 70 via the Financial Independence, Retire Early movement.
+You should read this book: If you’re interested in retiring before 70 via the Financial Independence, Retire Early movement or the FIRE movement as it’s also known.
 Typically, that means buying less stuff, saving that money to buy assets, and have enough to retire early.

 2. The Barefoot Investor by Scott Pape